 Let’s not get your gorgeous dress stuck in your wheels.
 If you have lots of fabric, see what alterations can be done or have a pin hold together the bottom edges of your dress.
 Will it be easy to put the dress on while in your wheelchair, or will you need to lie down to get it on?
 Can the veil work in the favor of your headrest and will the train be an option if you clipped it to the back of the chair?
 As much as you may think the wheelchair will be in the way of giving you a great wedding dress experience, think about the ways you can take advantage of your wheelchair.
 Add a hook under the chair and a hook to the bottom of the dress so you can clip those two hooks together.
 There are always ways your wheelchair can enhance your wedding even if sometimes it feels like your chair is a disadvantage.

-“Can I survive in the dress for eight hours?”
+Don’t ask, “Can I survive in the dress for eight hours?”
 Try the question, “Can I have fun and be comfortable in the dress for eight hours?”
 If you need to go to the restroom, is that realistic?
-Or maybe you’d consider wearing adult diapers or pads for emergency?
+Or maybe you’d consider wearing adult diapers or pads for emergencies?
 Maybe you use a catheter?
 How will that option fit with the dress?
 If you still want the dress but know it won’t be super comfortable, pick a reception dress that will give you the dancing room to not constrict your dance moves.
 Try on the dress and sit in in for at least an hour (if possible), or at least go through the motions of rolling down the aisle, cutting the cake, posing for pictures, dancing, and eating.
 All in all, focus on dress fit rather than size.
+Most brides will have a ceremony dress (the one you roll down the aisle in and take fancy pictures), and a reception dress (the one you jam in on the dance floor),

 Don’t give up on your dream dress.